 Canoeing the Wisconsin River with the Friends of Chicago River

-This past weekend, I joined fellow guides from the Friends of the Chicago River for a weekend paddle on my favorite river.
+This past weekend, I joined fellow guides from the Friends of the Chicago River for a weekend camping trip on my favorite river.
 We had a sandbar in mind, and we paddled steadily all day in hopes of getting it before someone else.
-Unfortunately, by the time we got there, it was taken.
+Unfortunately, by the time we got there, it was occupied.

-We paddled downstream for a couple of miles, and the only sandbars we found were either too small for our group or other campers were present.
+We paddled downstream for a couple of miles, and the only sandbars we found were either too small for our group or they were not vacant.
 Then we came around the corner and there was this majestic, beautiful, golden brown sandbar that looked like it was 80,000 acres in size.
 It was the size of three football fields.
-Way on the far west side of the sandbar was one single tent.
+Way on the far west side of the sandbar appeared one single tent.

 Bad etiquette camping on the Wisconsin River

-We decided on the latter and soon began setting up camp.
+We decided on the latter and started to set up camp.
 We could see the guy on the other side of the sandbar looking at us through binoculars.
 He was so far away he looked like an ant.
-When it became clear to him we were not leaving, he aggressively walked towards us.
+When it became clear to him we were not leaving, he aggressively approached us.

 He confronted our leader and informed him it was bad etiquette to move in on a sandbar that was already occupied.
 We told him we had no choice and needed to camp somewhere.
 He asked where we were from, and when we informed him Chicago, he said “figures,” and stormed back to his tent.

 He does have a point.
-No one camping along the Wisconsin River wants a group of 20 people to set up shop on their camping spot, even if it is a quarter mile away; however, when sandbars are at a premium on a Saturday night in July, you may not get a sandbar to yourself.
-This is especially true when you are occupying a piece of ground bigger than Lambeau field and Soldier’s Field put together.
+No one camping along the Wisconsin River wants a group of 20 people to set up shop on their door step.
+When sandbars are at a premium on a Saturday night in the summer; however, you may not get a sandbar to yourself.
+This is especially true when you are occupying a piece of ground bigger than Lambeau field and Soldier’s Field combined.

-If you do want a sandbar to yourself then consider either taking a smaller space or come to the Wisconsin River and camp on a Wednesday night.
-His attitude was similar to a couple going into a busy restaurant on a Saturday night and expecting the 5 person roundtop booth.
+If you do want a huge sandbar to yourself then consider either taking a smaller space or come to the Wisconsin River and camp on a Wednesday night.
+Similarly, If you come to a busy restaurant on a Saturday night, you might not get a booth.

 When there are limited resources, it is necessary to share

 The point of this post is not to call out the guy on the other side of the sandbar.
 I have been in his shoes, and I understand his point of view.
 This conflict is larger than a small tiff over a campground on the Wisconsin River or at a state park.